What does an auditor do?

 Ensured that pension hours were properly recorded by performing audit analysis of payroll records using proprietary audit software.

 These skill sets are where the common ground ends though.
-An auditor responsibility is more likely to require skills like "audit reports," "customer service," "audit findings," and "audit procedures."
-Whereas a corporate accountant requires skills like "reconciliations," "gaap," "account reconciliations," and "general ledger accounts."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an auditor are more likely to require skills like "audit reports," "customer service," "audit findings," and "audit procedures."
+On the other hand, a job as a corporate accountant requires skills like "reconciliations," "gaap," "account reconciliations," and "general ledger accounts."
+As you can see, what employees do in each career varies considerably.

 A tax professional is responsible for conducting tax procedures, ensuring that all tax documents are filed timely and accurately.
 Tax professionals review financial statements, verify adjustments, and resolve account discrepancies.
 They also handle financial reports and collate related account documents.
 A tax professional should be highly-communicative and analytical, especially on solving tax complexities, as well as preventing financial risks and excessive loss.
 A tax professional may also file for dispute on a case-to-case basis for any inaccuracies on tax statements.

-But both careers also use different skills, according to real auditor resumes.
-While auditor responsibilities can utilize skills like "audit reports," "audit findings," "audit procedures," and "advanced computer," some tax professionals use skills like "strong customer service," "individual tax returns," "irs," and "taxable income."
+Each career also uses different skills, according to real auditor resumes.
+While auditor responsibilities can utilize skills like "audit reports," "audit findings," "audit procedures," and "advanced computer," tax professionals use skills like "strong customer service," "individual tax returns," "irs," and "taxable income."

 Tax professionals may earn a higher salary than auditors, but tax professionals earn the most pay in the government industry with an average salary of $73,335.
-On the other side of things, auditors receive higher paychecks in the professional industry where they earn an average of $75,596.
+On the other hand, auditors receive higher pay in the professional industry, where they earn an average salary of $75,596.tax professionals earn similar levels of education than auditors in general.
+They're 1.3% more likely to graduate with a Master's Degree and 0.3% less likely to earn a Doctoral Degree.Auditor vs. General accountant

 A general accountant is responsible for evaluating account statements, conducting data analysis with financial transactions, and generating reports on revenues, expenses, and sales forecasting.
 These accountants manage discrepancies on the company and clients' profiles, including bank reconciliations and processing of account receivables and payables.
 They also handle the release of invoices and petty cash, analyzing balance sheets, and updating accurate financial information on the database.
 A general accountant must have excellent analytical skills, as well as extensive knowledge of the accounting principles and disciplines.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from auditor resumes include skills like "audit reports," "customer service," "financial statements," and "audit findings," whereas a general accountant might be skilled in "reconciliations," "cash handling," "vendor invoices," and "general ledger accounts. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from auditor resumes include skills like "audit reports," "customer service," "financial statements," and "audit findings," whereas a general accountant is more likely to list skills in "reconciliations," "cash handling," "vendor invoices," and "general ledger accounts. "

 Staff accountants are employees who are part of the company's accounting department.
 They are usually certified public accountants (CPAs).
 Staff accountants should be familiar with accounting tasks.
 Previous accounting experiences play a huge advantage in their success.
 They perform a variety of accounting responsibilities such as information verification and analysis, financial report preparation and presentation, financial account reconciliation, billing and payment receiving activities, vendor database management, and invoice processing requirements.
 They should also know how to do bookkeeping.
 Staff accountants should have good communication skills, analytical skills, and decision-making skills.
 They should also be organized and trustworthy since they will be handling confidential information.